Frans-Budi/kuliku-consumen-app/README.md

 Here I will try to describe some of the stages in making this big project.

 1. UI/UX Design

-   The design of this application was made by my colleague.
+   ...The design of this application was made by my colleague.
 He is [Fazry Rachman Susanto](https://www.behance.net/gallery/171186277/Case-Study_Construction-Mobile-App-KuliKu), a professional UI/UX designer.

 2. Database Design